My friend, Shawna Kaminski, talked about squats and knee pain.

 Okay, before going.

-I remembered that I did an interview with Shawna a few months back where she talked about knee pain.
+I remembered that I interviewed Shawna a few months back, where she talked about knee pain.

 You can get her tips in this video: